SUIT: Knowledge Editing with Subspace-Aware Key-Value Mappings: SUIT: Subspace Knowledge Edit

-\subsection{Subspace-Aware Computation for Our Residual Vector \texorpdfstring{$\delta'$}{delta'}}
+\subsection{Subspace-Aware Computation for Our Residual Vector \texorpdfstring{$\boldsymbol{\delta}'$}{delta'}}

-The computation of the residual vector $\delta$ is intended to modify the residual stream $\mathbf{h}$ to encode $(r,o^\ast)$. (§~\ref{sec:compute using original method}) Rather than altering the full-dimensional residual stream $\mathbf{h}$, our approach is to target a low-dimensional subspace that governs the model's prediction for the given $(s,r)$ pair.
+The residual vector $\boldsymbol{\delta}$ is computed to modify the residual stream $\mathbf{h}$ so that it encodes $(r,a^\ast)$ (see §~\ref{sec:compute using original method}).
+Rather than altering the full-dimensional residual stream $\mathbf{h}$, our approach is to target a low-dimensional subspace that governs the model's prediction for the given $(e,r)$ pair.

-We hypothesize that this targeted modification can be achieved within a two-dimensional subspace spanned by two critical unit feature directions, $\mathbf{w}_1$ and $\mathbf{w}_2$.
-Specifically, increasing the magnitude of $\mathbf{h}$ along $\mathbf{w}_1$ (i.e., $\mathbf{h}^\top \mathbf{w}_1$) raises the logit of the new object $o^\ast$, while decreasing its magnitude along $\mathbf{w}_2$ (i.e., $\mathbf{h}^\top \mathbf{w}_2$) suppresses the logit of the old object $o$.
-To edit $o$ to $o^\ast$, we swap these magnitudes: we increase the magnitude of $\mathbf{h}$ along $\mathbf{w}_1$ and decrease its magnitude along $\mathbf{w}_2$.
+We hypothesize that this targeted modification can be achieved within a two-dimensional subspace spanned by two critical unit feature directions, $\mathbf{w}_1$ and $\mathbf{w}_2$, associated with $a$ and $a^\ast$.
+Specifically, increasing the magnitude of $\mathbf{h}$ along $\mathbf{w}_1$ (i.e., $\mathbf{h}^\top \mathbf{w}_1$) raises the logit of the new attribute $a^\ast$, while decreasing its magnitude along $\mathbf{w}_2$ (i.e., $\mathbf{h}^\top \mathbf{w}_2$) suppresses the logit of the old attribute $a$.
+Our goal is to identify $\mathbf{w}_1$ and $\mathbf{w}_2$ and swap these directional magnitudes of $\mathbf{h}$, thereby increasing the logit of $a^\ast$ toward the original level of $a$ and decreasing the logit of $a$ toward the original level of $a^\ast$.
 For simplicity, we ignore interactions between the two directions and implement the edit as a simple additive update (details in Appendix~\ref{app:additive update}).
 The updated residual stream $\mathbf{h}^\ast$ is:

-The process for finding the optimal basis vectors, $\{\mathbf{w}_1, \mathbf{w}_2\}$, follows a similar structure to the optimization for the residual vector $\delta$ shown in Eq.~(\ref{eq:delta_optimization}).
-The primary objective is to maximize the logit of the new object $o^\ast$.
+The process for finding the optimal basis vectors, $\{\mathbf{w}_1, \mathbf{w}_2\}$, follows a similar structure to the optimization for the residual vector $\boldsymbol{\delta}$ shown in Eq.~(\ref{eq:delta_optimization}).
+The primary objective is to maximize the logit of the new attribute $a^\ast$.
 While Eq.~(\ref{eq:delta_optimization}) included a general regularization term $\mathcal{R}$, it is unnecessary in our approach as we constrain the update to a two-dimensional subspace.
 To encourage the basis vectors $\mathbf{w}_1$ and $\mathbf{w}_2$ to represent distinct directions, we introduce a directional penalty term, formulated as $\left(\hat{\mathbf{w}}_1^\top \hat{\mathbf{w}}_2\right)^2$.
-Here, since $\{\mathbf{w}_1, \mathbf{w}_2\}$ are completely symmetric in the formulation, we can assume the constraint $\mathbf{h}^\top \mathbf{w}_1 < \mathbf{h}^\top \mathbf{w}_2$ without loss of generality.
 The complete optimization objective reflecting this is therefore formulated as:

 where the hyperparameter $\lambda$ is the penalty weight that controls the strength of the directional penalty.